yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 > but in practice, using interruption for anything but cancellation is fragile and difficult to sustain in larger applications.
 > <cite>Java Concurrency In Practice, §7.1.1</cite>

-## How to support cancellation in our code?
+## How to support interruption in our code?

 When our code calls a blocking method, we know this thread is interrupted if it throws the `InterruptedException`.
 Since it's a checked exception, we're forced to deal with this exception explicitly in our code.
 It's critical that we